 Men of honour, men of power

-At first the police were reluctant to take action but after meting the Inspector General (the highest ranking in the city) we got a green light.
-On the first attempt the local police were impatient and nervous, the raid was launched before our bogus customer could engage her.
-We pulled back before our target location was revealed but the whole red-light are was alerted and we had to wait for another day.
-Unfortunately the area remained on high alert for the remainder of the week and the girl we wanted to rescue did not reappear a second time when the police were ready and waiting.
+At first, the police were reluctant to take action but after meeting the Inspector General (the highest ranking in the city) we got a green light.
+On the first attempt, the local police were impatient and nervous, and the raid was launched before our bogus customer could engage the minor.
+We pulled back before our target location was revealed but the whole red-light area was alerted and we had to wait for another day.
+Unfortunately, the area remained on high alert for the remainder of the week and the girl we wanted to rescue did not reappear a second time when the police were ready and waiting.

-By January, 2015 the Freedom Firm team again converged in Allahabad.
-We met the Superintendent of Police, City by chance while waiting outside his office for another officer.
+By January 2015 the Freedom Firm team again converged in Allahabad.
+We met the Superintendent of Police by chance while waiting outside his office for another officer.
 When he discovered our purpose he immediately organized a police team and on the first night a minor girl, Kirti* was rescued and her brothel keeper arrested.
-At the time of this writing (mid-April) Kirti remains in a protective home while her brothel keeper is still in jail.
+At the time of this writing (mid-April) Kirti remains in a protective home while her brothel-keeper is still in jail.
 All of us in Freedom Firm were elated by the cooperation we received from the police and the strong FIR that was filed against the brothel keeper.
-Despite the disappointment in November it seemed like there would be great potential for really making an impact in Allahabad … little did we know what the future would hold.
+Despite the disappointment in November, it seemed like there would be great potential for really making an impact in Allahabad … little did we know what the future would hold.

 While in Lucknow, Surendra and I met the Inspector General of police who helped us in November but was promoted to lead the Economic Offences Wing of the UP Police.
 He said something I didn't expect; “you are doing good work.
 It is actually our work but the police are too busy with other things.
 It is work that we should be doing.”

 Finally, they said we should contact the Deputy Superintendent of Police the following evening to see if a raid was possible ... though it would be unlikely.
 The next day we tried to meet the Senior Superintendent of Police but his staff said it would not be possible.
-When we called the Dy SP in the evening he declined to conduct a raid.
+When we called the Deputy Superintendent of Police (DySP) in the evening he declined to conduct a raid.

 That evening I received a call from the Director General of Police.
 I gave a brief update and requested that an outside force be provided in order to have a successful rescue.
 I was encouraged that he continued to take an interest in this case.
 The following day we expected to meet the SSP but relentless phone calls and waiting outside offices resulted in no response.
 By late afternoon I called the DGP with an update and he said he would speak with the SSP.
 Even so, nothing further happened that night.